jeffgbutler/CarvelWorkshop/kapp-packaging/README.md

 We have seen how we can use the kapp controller to manage applications on Kubernetes.
 This is useful, but it is only the beginning of what's possible with the kapp controller.
 A more powerful capability is the capability to package and publish software applications in such a way that they are easy to install and upgrade on any cluster.
-This is a key capability of the kapp controller and it forms the basis for software delivery in all of the Tanzu products.
-In this sections, we'll take a quick look at how this works.
+This is a key capability of the kapp controller, and it forms the basis for software delivery in all the Tanzu products.
+In this section, we'll take a quick look at how this works.

 First, we'll say a few words about two other Carvel tools that we haven't touched yet: vendir, and imgpkg.